-- 1 large globe eggplant or 4 Chinese or Japanese eggplants, cut lengthwise into halves
+- 1 large globe eggplant (or 4 Chinese or Japanese eggplants, cut lengthwise into halves)

-- 2 tbsp tahini (sesame seed paste)
+- 2 tablespoon tahini (sesame seed paste)

-- 2 tbsp vegan yogurt
+- 2 tablespoon vegan yogurt

-- 1 tsp cayenne or paprika
+- 1 teaspoon cayenne (or paprika)

-- 3 cloves garlic, smashed and chopped
+- 3 cloves garlic (smashed and chopped)

 - Juice of two limes